 4 Simple Ways To Become More Productive

-Touch it once
+Touch it once.

-Recently, I got a piece of million dollar advice from an online business guru: touch it once.
+Recently, I found a piece of million dollar advice from an online business guru: touch it once.
 This idea has seriously transformed the way I work and has skyrocketed my productivity more than anything else.
 Not just in my career, but also in my everyday lifestyle.
 "Touch it once" means literally just that.
 Only touch things once.
 Once you open up that email, don't close it and wait to touch it later.
 Send a reply now.
 Once you take your laundry out the dryer, don't set it down and wait to fold it later.
 Fold it now.
 Sometimes it takes longer to write a to-do list than it does to actually complete the tasks on it.
 Apply the "touch it once" mentality to your everyday life, and I can almost guarantee it'll make a big difference.

-Do the worst thing first
+Do the worst thing first.

 Procrastination is the ultimate enemy of personal progress.
 Procrastination mostly stems from us dreading whatever task we're supposed to get done.
 Everything isn't going to be pleasant.
 All work isn't fun, even if we're passionate about it.
-However, putting it off until the last minute (or never doing it at all) will surely hold you back.
+However, putting it off until the last minute (or never doing it at all) will surely hold us back.
 To help combat common procrastination, start doing the worst or hardest things first.
 When you start work in the morning, it's tempting to begin with what's easiest.
 However, if you do what you dread the most first, the rest of your day will be a breeze.
 I like to model my to-do list with one major task in the morning, when I'm most alert and creative, and I save the easy tasks for my afternoon slump.

-Find a new place to work
+Find a new place to work.

-Actually work on Fridays
+Actually work on Fridays.